-From the very beginning, the government of Armenia and specifically the Ministry of Higher Education and Sciences (now the Ministry of Education and Science) provided logistical and financial support for the establishment of the University.
-Despite the significant political and economic changes occurring in Armenia during the period from 1989 to 1991, the Ministry delivered its unwavering assistance facilitating steps and removing hurdles.
-The United States government has generously supported the University through the granting of a precedent setting Congressional allocation through USAID as an endowment for AUA, and multiple annual grants through USAID’s office of American Schools and Hospitals Abroad (ASHA) program on a competitive basis.
+From the very beginning, the government of Armenia, specifically the Ministry of Higher Education and Sciences (now the Ministry of Education and Science), provided logistical and financial support for the establishment of the University.
+Despite the significant political and economic changes occurring in the country from 1989 to 1991, the Ministry delivered unwavering assistance.
+Likewise, the United States government has generously supported the University through the granting of a precedent-setting Congressional allocation of $9.58 million as an endowment for AUA, and multiple annual grants from USAID’s American Schools and Hospitals Abroad (ASHA) program on a competitive basis.
 AGBU agreed early on to underwrite a major share of the operational funding necessary to launch the University and later established an endowment fund for AUA and encouraged its donors to support the University.

 Today, the American University of Armenia (AUA) operates as an independent, private, non-profit institution of higher education in Armenia.

-Parallel to its academic programs, AUA has established the Engineering Research Center, the Turpanjian Center for Policy Analysis, the Acopian Center for the Environment, the Center for Health Services Research and Development, the Center for Research in Applied Linguistics, the Center for Business Research and Development, and the Legal Resource Center, and the Entrepreneurship and Product Innovation Center in order to promote research in conjunction with its teaching programs.
+Parallel to its academic programs, AUA has established the Engineering Research Center, the Turpanjian Center for Policy Analysis, the Acopian Center for the Environment, the Center for Health Services Research and Development, the Center for Research in Applied Linguistics, the Center for Business Research and Development, the Legal Resource Center, and the Entrepreneurship and Product Innovation Center in order to promote research and innovation in conjunction with its teaching programs.

 As a public service to the community, AUA promotes business development in rural areas of Armenia through the Turpanjian Rural Development Program and, in support of lifelong learning, AUA Extension offers preparatory and professional courses in Yerevan and throughout Armenia with facilities in Dilijan, Gyumri, Vanadzor, Yeghegnadzor and Stepanakert.